Personal tools

 • Participants are expected to adhere to higher academic and conduct standards than established for the general school population in order to maintain their extra-curricular privileges

 • Only a principal or designee can remove extra-curricular privileges and such removal must be documented on the discipline referral form in the student information system.
-A copy must be printed and provided to the Parent/Guardian.
+A copy must be printed and provided to the Parent/Legal Guardian.

 • Participation in extracurricular activities is not a student right and suspension of such privileges does not require a due process hearing.